alecperkins/active-markdown/README.md

 This is still experimental, and very rough around the edges.
 For more information, see the [initial writeup](http://activemarkdown.org/an-experiment.html).

+Active Markdown uses [Showdown](https://github.com/coreyti/showdown) for markdown–HTML conversion, with the `github` and `table` extensions enabled.

 ## 0–60 (getting started)